kbengine/kbengine.github.com/docs/installation.md

 		mysql> FLUSH PRIVILEGES;

-Create a database account, username and password is "kbe"
+Create a database account, username is "kbe" and password is "pwd123456"

-		mysql> grant all privileges on *.* to kbe@'%' identified by 'kbe';
+		mysql> grant all privileges on *.* to kbe@'%' identified by 'pwd123456';
-		mysql> grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'kbe';
+		mysql> grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'pwd123456';
 		mysql> FLUSH PRIVILEGES;

 		Test whether the CMD can use this account login mysql(Note that the default mysql port is 3306,